orsonteodoro/gcf2/README.md

 Prebuilt binary packages need to add the full path of libclang_rt.ubsan_standalone-${ARCH}.so to LD_PRELOAD.
 The full path and the ARCH can be obtained from `equery f sys-libs/compiler-rt-sanitizers`.
 It is recommended to use a wrapper script.

-Source based packages may need a rebuild of the package containing the app or executible if that message appears in command line.
+Source based packages will require a rebuild of the package containing the app or executible if that message appears in the command line.

 #### Wrapper script example